sleeptoken/zettelkasten/Remote Thought/Privilege Escalation.md

 ##### Group
 - Groups are configured in the /etc/group file.
 - By default, a user’s primary group has the same name as their user account
-#### File & Directory
+##### File & Directory
 - All files & directories have a single owner and a group.
 - Only the owner can change permissions.
-- 3 types of file and directory permissions -
+- 3 types of file and directory permissions (file perms and dir perms look the same but have different functionalities) -
 		- execute
 		- read
 		- write
+##### Special Permissions
+- **setuid (SUID)** bit When set, files will get executed with the privileges of the file owner.
+- **setgid (SGID)** bit When set on a file, the file will get executed with the privileges of the file group.
+- When set on a directory, files created within that directory will inherit the group of the directory itself
+##### Viewing Permission

 ### References